 Early History of the Amundvile family

 This web page shows only a small excerpt of our Amundvile research.
-Another 115 words (8 lines of text) covering the years 1510, 1600 and 1179 are included under the topic Early Amundvile History in all our PDF Extended History products and printed products wherever possible.
+Another 115 words (8 lines of text) covering the years 1510, 1600, 1179, 1256 and 1262 are included under the topic Early Amundvile History in all our PDF Extended History products and printed products wherever possible.

 Amundvile Spelling Variations